 - The personal details of those involved – such as their names, home address, work address and vehicle registrations, if you know them

-- Details of the crime – date, time, place and so on
+- Details of the criminal activity or suspicious behaviour – date, time, place and so on

 - Details of the property – for example, how many people live there, if they have guard dogs or there are firearms and other weapons present